UniExeterRSE/intro-to-r/_episodes/10_good_practise.md

-RStudio provides a helpful set of tools to do this through its "Projects" interface, which not only creates a working directory for you but also remembers its location (allowing you to quickly navigate to it) and optonally preserves custom settings and open files to make it easier to resume work after a break.
+RStudio provides a helpful set of tools to do this through its "Projects" interface, which not only creates a working directory for you but also remembers its location (allowing you to quickly navigate to it) and optionally preserves custom settings and open files to make it easier to resume work after a break.
 Below, we will go through the steps for creating an RProject for this tutorial.